Emma Smith: Early life

+Courtship and marriage to Joseph

-Emma Hale was born on July 10, 1804, in Harmony Township, Susquehanna County, Pennsylvania, the seventh child of Isaac Hale and Elizabeth Lewis Hale.
-She was descended of primarily English ancestors, including seven passengers on the Mayflower.
-Beginning at age eight, she was involved in the local Methodist Episcopal Church in Harmony, reading the Bible and singing hymns.
-Emma first met her future husband, Joseph Smith, in 1825.
-Joseph lived near Palmyra, New York, but boarded with the Hales in Harmony while he was employed in a company of men hired by Josiah Stowell to unearth a "Dream Mine".
-Although the company was unsuccessful in finding the suspected mine, Joseph and Emma secretly met several times at a friend's house.
-When Joseph asked for Emma’s hand in marriage, Isaac and Elizabeth Hale refused to allow the marriage because they disapproved of Joseph's employment in treasure digging.
+Emma first met her future husband, Joseph Smith Jr., in 1825.
+Joseph lived near Palmyra, New York, but boarded with the Hales in Harmony while he was employed in a company of men hired by Josiah Stowell and one of Emma's relatives to dig for money on the Hale family property.
+Rumors about Joseph having a unique ability to find hidden treasure caused Stowell to offer him a high wage.
+Although the company was unsuccessful in finding the suspected mine and Emma's father eventually turned against the project, Joseph and Emma secretly met without her family's approval several times at a friend's house during the dig and after while Joseph was working as farmhand nearby.
+When Emma and Joseph spoke to the Hales to receive a blessing on their marriage, Isaac and Elizabeth Hale refused; possibly because Isaac wanted Emma to marry a neighbor and he considered Joseph to be a "stranger" and possibly because of Joseph's failed money-digging operation on the Hales' land.
 On January 17, 1827, Joseph and Emma left the Stowell house and traveled to the house of Zachariah Tarbill in South Bainbridge, New York, where they were married the following day.
-The couple moved to the home of Smith's parents on the edge of Manchester Township, near Palmyra.